 Her talks are short, usually about twenty minutes.
 They are relaxed, informal and, like her articles, packed with information but as un-academic as she can make them.
 She continually finds herself reflecting on the near impossibility of the task that most theatre audiences are faced with: at first sight and hearing, they are being asked to absorb completely a play that actors have worked with for weeks and a director for months or longer.
 Cindy aims to make the accomplishment of this task a little more possible.

-To support her work as Education and Development Officer at Jermyn Street Theatre, Cindy has also recently begun giving tours of Jermyn Street, which she calls The Jermyn Street Experience.
+To support her work as Education and Development Officer at Jermyn Street Theatre, Cindy also gives a tour of Jermyn Street on Tuesdays at lunchtime and on Fridays at 4 p.m. called The Jermyn Street Experience.
 Mastering the history of a single street in London, plus the individual shop histories and the histories of the exquisite products on offer is proving an exciting and ongoing challenge.
 She is hoping that the opportunity to learn more about Jermyn Street and its wonderful little theatre will encourage people to see more plays there.

 Cindy is willing to have casual introductory discussions on current plays with private groups (as few as 1 or 2 people even) as well as host tours by arrangement.
 Simply contact her and ask.